bitcoinwarrior1/on-chain-game/README.md

   </tr>
 </table>

 This function can only be called by an `admin`.
+Positions must be within 100k \* 100k.

 ### getIsPositionUnique